Zch0414/3d-seeds/README.md

 This will provide an interactive window where you can adjust various hyperparameters in the SEEDS algorithm.
 Additionally, it will save result.bin in the /your/path/to/seeds3d/seeds3d/data directory.

-you can get a NIfTI file using the following command:
+**You can get a NIfTI file using the following command:**
 ```
 > cd data
 > python bin_to_nifti.py
 > cd ..
 ```

-This will generate a results_bin.nii.gz file, which can be visualized using 3D Slicer.
+This will generate a result.nii.gz file, bound with input.nii.gz, which can be visualized with 3D Slicer.

 ## SEEDS3D (Python)

 ### Create Python Environment

-Create the conda environment with the following command:
+**Create the conda environment with the following command:**
 ```
 > conda env create -f environment.yaml
 > conda activate seeds3d